 - You leave no room for grace, pizza or beer.
 You think that you must be 100% Paleo for it to work.

-- You quit the first week because you didn’t lose any weight.
+- You’re not losing weight.
+You quit the first week because you didn’t lose any weight.

-- You compare the expense of eating Paleo to your old, coupon-clipper days and decide it’s too expensive.
+- You think Paleo is too expensive.
+You compare the expense of eating Paleo to your old, coupon-clipper days and decide it’s too expensive.

-- You can’t, for the life of you, see how eating healthy fats like olive oil, coconut oil, palm shortening, and butter/ghee is healthy, so you resort to baking your naked chicken without any flavor.
+- You stay away from healthy fat.
+You can’t, for the life of you, see how eating healthy fats like olive oil, coconut oil, palm shortening, and butter/ghee is healthy, so you resort to baking your chicken breasts without any flavor.

 Before you quit, try this…

-- Plan ahead for dining out!
+- Plan ahead for dining out and, also, realize that all kinds of meat bring nourishment in their own way!
 I have a great guide written up here that includes suggestions for top chain restaurants.

 - Don’t stress.
 Make the best choices you can and when you want to indulge, do it!
 I have pizza once a week.
 It’s my dirty, little, Paleo secret.
 But it keeps me grounded.
 Just don’t do it everyday.